 (#1744)(#1047)The complete information of a requested AP is defined in 35.3.2.2 (Advertisement of complete or partial per-link information(#1859)).

-(#2416)The partial information of a requested AP sent by a reporting AP consists of one or more elements that are requested in the (Extended) Request element carried in the ML probe request.
+(#2416)The partial information of a requested AP sent by a reporting AP consists of one or more elements that are requested in the (Extended) Request element carried in the MLProbe Request.

-(#2416)If a STA affiliated with a non-AP MLD sends an ML probe request to an AP to retrieve partial information for AP(s) affiliated with the same AP MLD as the AP, the STA shall include the (Extended) Request element in the Probe Request frame body and/or a Per-STA Profile subelement in a Probe Request variant Multi-Link element carried in the Probe Request frame.
+(#2416)If a STA affiliated with a non-AP MLD sends an MLProbe Request to an AP to retrieve partial information for AP(s) affiliated with the same AP MLD as the AP, the STA shall include the (Extended) Request element in the Probe Request frame body and/or a Per-STA Profile subelement in a Probe Request variant Multi-Link element carried in the Probe Request frame.
 In this case, the Complete Profile subfield of the STA Control field in the Per-STA Profile subelement shall be set to 0.
 The (Extended) Request element carried in the per-STA profile corresponding to the requested AP that requests the same partial information as the AP can be inherited from the (Extended) Request element in the frame body, subject to the rules defined in 35.3.2.3.2 (Inheritance in the per-STA profile of Probe Request variant Multi-Link element(#2416)).

-(#2416)An ML probe request allows a non-AP STA to request an AP to include the complete information of all APs affiliated with the same AP MLD as the AP if the Probe Request frame does not include the (Extended) Request element in the frame body and the Probe Request variant Multi-Link element in the Probe Request frame does not include any per-STA profile.
+(#2416)An MLProbe Request allows a non-AP STA to request an AP to include the complete information of all APs affiliated with the same AP MLD as the AP if the Probe Request frame does not include the (Extended) Request element in the frame body and the Probe Request variant Multi-Link element in the Probe Request frame does not include any per-STA profile.

-(#2416)An ML probe request allows a non-AP STA to request an AP to include the same requested partial information for all APs affiliated with the same AP MLD as the AP if the Probe Request frame includes the (Extended) Request element in frame body and the Probe Request variant Multi-Link element in the Probe Request frame does not include any per-STA profile.
+(#2416)An MLProbe Request allows a non-AP STA to request an AP to include the same requested partial information for all APs affiliated with the same AP MLD as the AP if the Probe Request frame includes the (Extended) Request element in frame body and the Probe Request variant Multi-Link element in the Probe Request frame does not include any per-STA profile.

-(#1155)(#1414)(#2581)(#3367)(#3359)(#2859)An ML probe response is a Probe Response frame:
+(#1155)(#1414)(#2581)(#3367)(#3359)(#2859)An MLProbe Response is an Action frame:

-that is transmitted in response to receiving an ML probe request
+that is transmitted in response to receiving an MLProbe Request

+and that is transmitted by an AP affiliated with the AP MLD identified by the soliciting MLProbe Request frame

 and that includes Basic variant Multi-Link element which can carry complete or partial per-STA profile(s), based on the soliciting request, for each of the requested AP(s) of the AP MLD.

+NOTE: the solicited MLProbe Response doesn’t include the Multiple BSSID element if the AP in the reporting link affiliated with the polled MLD doesn’t have transmitted BSSID